curipha/ahkscripts/README.md

 ahkscripts
 ==========
-AutoHotkey scripts for AutoHotkey_L (Unicode).
+AutoHotkey scripts for AutoHotkey (Unicode).
-Not works on AutoHotkey.

 About scripts